19hours/sg-statutes/Acts/Casino Control Act.md

 [22/2009 wef 22/10/2009]

-(cb) prescribing the requirements for an audit of a casino operator relating to the casino tax payable by the casino operator, whether by an internal auditor or an external auditor or both; and
+(cb) prescribing the requirements for an audit of a casino operator relating to the casino tax payable by the casino operator, whether by an internal auditor or an external auditor or both;

 [22/2009 wef 22/10/2009]

+[Act 36 of 2012 wef 31/01/2013]

+(cc) prescribing the obligations of a casino operator for the purposes of classifying or verifying the gross gaming revenue from premium players; and

+[Act 36 of 2012 wef 31/01/2013]

 (d) generally to give effect to the provisions of this Part.